Table of Contents

 The 80/20 rule (also known as the Pareto principle) states that, for many events, roughly 80% of the effects come from 20% of the causes.

 I learned to use the 80/20 rule to look backwards at stuff I’d done and cut elements that weren’t working.
 Test 5 things.
 Cut the 4 worst performing ones.
 Do more of the top one.
 Great.

 While that is great, and I regularly do that, I always wondered about using it to look forwards rather than backwards.

-It’s easy to spend weeks implementing five different tactics before figuring out which is the best one.
+It’s easy to spend weeks doing data analysis and implementing five different tactics before figuring out which is the best one.

 Could I figure out “What should I do next?” instead of “what should I stop doing?”

 I thought about this many times over the years.
 I was sure that other people were managing this somehow.
 But I couldn’t find a specific process to follow.